cjcolemanx/public-dot/README.md

 Rofi menus are accessed via a set of `Super + Space` then `Super + <X>` -type commands.

+---

+**i3**

+I caved and tried it out.
+I really like it, mostly because it handles a couple things out of the box that bspwm does not.
+But I still prefer bspwm for the flexibility and simplicity.

 ## The Big One